War (U2 album): Composition

 "Sunday Bloody Sunday" is considered to be among the greatest political protest songs, and has remained a staple of U2's live concerts in the years since.

 "Seconds" is a song about nuclear proliferation, and the possibility that Armageddon could occur by an accident.
 The track contains a sample from the 1982 documentary Soldier Girls.
 The Edge sings the first two stanzas, making it one of the rare occasions on which he sings lead vocals.

 In continuing the political motif of the album, "New Year's Day" is about the Polish solidarity movement.
 In 2004, Rolling Stone placed it as the 435th greatest song of all time.
 The song remains a staple of the band's live set, and is their third-most frequently performed song behind "I Will Follow" and "Pride (In the Name of Love)".

 "Like a Song..." was intended as a message to those who believed that the band was too worthy, sincere and not "punk" enough.
 Bono speculated that the song's punk attitude would have made more sense in the 1950s and 1960s, as opposed to the "dressing up" of the genre in the early 1980s.
 "Like a Song..." was only played live once.

 "Drowning Man" is the fifth track on the album.
-Its sound is a departure from the other tracks in War as it is a quiet, atmospheric song heavily influenced by the work of the Comsat Angels.
 It was never performed live, although there are also unconfirmed reports that it was performed at a concert in 1983.

 Other songs concern topics such as prostitution ("Red Light") and love ("Two Hearts Beat as One").